I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kequerytimeincrement.md

 <p><b>KeQueryTimeIncrement</b> returns a ULONG value indicating the number of 100-nanosecond units that are added to the system time each time the interval clock interrupts.</p>

 ## -remarks
 <p>At startup time, the operating system determines the time increment to use for the system time.
 This time increment remains constant until the computer restarts.
 During this time, calls to <b>KeQueryTimeIncrement</b> always return the same time increment value.
 The time increment does not change while the computer is running, and it does not change as the result of a suspend-resume cycle.</p>

-<p>At startup time, the operating system determines the time increment to use for the system time.
-This time increment remains constant until the computer restarts.
-During this time, calls to <b>KeQueryTimeIncrement</b> always return the same time increment value.
-The time increment does not change while the computer is running, and it does not change as the result of a suspend-resume cycle.</p>

-<p>At startup time, the operating system determines the time increment to use for the system time.
-This time increment remains constant until the computer restarts.
-During this time, calls to <b>KeQueryTimeIncrement</b> always return the same time increment value.
-The time increment does not change while the computer is running, and it does not change as the result of a suspend-resume cycle.</p>

-<p>At startup time, the operating system determines the time increment to use for the system time.
-This time increment remains constant until the computer restarts.
-During this time, calls to <b>KeQueryTimeIncrement</b> always return the same time increment value.
-The time increment does not change while the computer is running, and it does not change as the result of a suspend-resume cycle.</p>

 ## -requirements